pixelsnob/pixelsnob-site/index.md

 exclude: true
 ---

 Hello!
-I'm a <a href="articles/luis-a-echeverria-resume">developer seeking steady employment, preferably on a remote team.</a>
+I'm an experienced web developer seeking steady employment, preferably on a remote team.

+Please see
+<a href="/articles/luis-a-echeverria-resume">my resume</a>, and my article
+<a href="/articles/what-im-looking-for-in-a-job">What I'm Looking For in a Job.</a>

 ## Skills